rse/vdon-call/README.md

    with attached parameters is used by all **VDON Call** components (see below) to expand the short URLs to the underlying VDO.Ninja URLs.
-   For convenience reasons, an instance of this URL trampoline is publically available under the meaningful URL [caller.studio](https://caller.studio).
+   For convenience reasons, an instance of this URL trampoline is publicly available under the meaningful URL [caller.studio](https://caller.studio).

 2. **WEBRTC-TO-NDI GATEWAY:**